Table of Contents

 Important

-If the spatial area to be collected is too large, please use GoPro for Mega Block spatial data collection.
+If the spatial area to be collected is too large, please use GoPro Max/Max2 for Mega Block spatial data collection.

 Collection environment

-- The scene should have relatively fixed texture features (such as posters, decorative paintings, unique architectural structures), avoiding areas with minimal texture (pure white rooms, glass mazes)
+• The scene should have relatively fixed texture features (such as posters, decorative paintings, unique architectural structures), avoiding areas with minimal texture (pure white rooms, glass mazes)

-Planning the collection path
+Planning the collection route

-Selecting suitable phone models
+Selecting a suitable phone model

 Before starting collection, ensure your device meets the following requirements: